Machine Learning Methods for Stellar Collisions. I. Predicting Outcomes of SPH Simulations: Introduction

-Understanding how these dynamical parameters shape collision outcomes has proven crucial to explain exotic stellar objects and phenomena.
-For example, blue stragglers, stars that appear on the main sequence (MS) beyond the turnoff, could be formed through collisions between lower-mass MS stars \citep[e.g.,][]{Leonard1989,Lombardi+96, Sills2009}.
-Stellar collisions have also been studied for their possible role as gravitational-wave progenitors \citep[e.g.,][]{kiroglu2025,Gonzalez_Prieto2024, Seoane2023, Kremer2020, Gurkan2006, Zwart2004}.
-Transient events are also expected, such as tidal disruption events (TDE) \citep[e.g.,][]{Perets2016, Kremer2019b, Lopez2019, Wang2021, Kremer2022, Ryu2022, Kiroglu2023, Xin2024, Ryu2024, Rose2025}, energetic explosions from collisions between hypervelocity stars in galactic nuclei \citep{Hu2024, Brutman2024, Balberg2013}, and collision-driven events \citep{vanderMerwe2024, vanderMerwe2025, Peng2025}.
-Furthermore, high-speed collisions between intermediate-mass stars can produce stripped stellar remnants \citep[e.g.,][]{Rose+23, Freitag2007, Rauch1999, Lai1993} with abundance ratios similar to those observed in the TDE ASASSN-14ko \citep[e.g.,][]{Payne2021,Gibson+24}.
-Lastly, mergers can also produce exotic signatures, such as gamma-ray production from a black hole merger with a helium star \citep[e.g.,][]{Connor2025, Neights2026} or luminous red novae \citep[e.g.,][]{Kirilov2025,Metzger2017, MacLeod2017,Ivanova2013}.
+Understanding how these dynamical parameters shape collision outcomes has proven crucial for explaining exotic stellar objects and phenomena.
+For example, blue stragglers, stars that appear on the main sequence (MS) beyond the turnoff, could form through collisions between lower-mass MS stars \citep[e.g.,][]{Leonard1989,Lombardi+96, Sills2009}.
+Stellar collisions have also been studied for their possible role as gravitational-wave progenitors \citep[e.g.,][]{Zwart2004, Gurkan2006, Kremer2020, Seoane2023, Gonzalez_Prieto2024, kiroglu2025}.
+Transient events are also expected, such as tidal disruption events \citep[TDEs; e.g.,][]{Perets2016, Kremer2019b, Lopez2019, Wang2021, Kremer2022, Ryu2022, Kiroglu2023, Xin2024, Ryu2024, Rose2025}, energetic explosions from collisions between hypervelocity stars in galactic nuclei \citep{Balberg2013, Brutman2024, Hu2024}, and collision-driven events \citep{vanderMerwe2024, vanderMerwe2025, Peng2025}.
+Furthermore, high-speed collisions between intermediate-mass stars can produce stripped stellar remnants \citep[e.g.,][]{Lai1993, Rauch1999, Freitag2007, Rose+23} with abundance ratios similar to those observed in the TDE ASASSN-14ko \citep[e.g.,][]{Payne2021,Gibson+24}.
+Lastly, mergers can also produce exotic signatures, such as gamma-ray production from a black hole merger with a helium star \citep[e.g.,][]{Connor2025, Neights2026} or luminous red novae \citep[e.g.,][]{Ivanova2013, MacLeod2017, Metzger2017, Kirilov2025}.